 IP address switches are located on the back of the unit behind a sealed plug.
 Figure R1.4 shows the location of the switches once the plug has been removed.

-Value of .247 shown (Network subnet can be changed with software.)
+(Network subnet can be changed with software.)

 Figure R1.4 IP Address Switch Locations